Procedure for course evaluations

 The evaluations therefore have a dual purpose.
 They provide a “snapshot” of current teaching and establish a basis for knowledge about how to develop the course in the future – both in the short and longer term.

-A common faculty questionnaire offers advantages in the form of continuity and the opportunity to compare results over time and across subjects and programmes.
-Electronic evaluation provides the opportunity to ask all course participants and for automatic data capture.
-The faculty administration is responsible for updating and maintaining the evaluation tools (such as the questionnaires).
+A common, faculty‑designed questionnaire offers advantages such as continuity and the possibility of comparing results over time and across courses and programmes.
+Electronic evaluation makes it possible to survey all students enrolled in a course and enables automatic data collection.
+The study administration is responsible for updating and maintaining the evaluation tools (such as the questionnaires).

 Communication about purpose and results